UchihaPaul/WhispTune/README.md

 > 🎶 WhispTune isn't just a player - it's your **safe space for sound**.

 > 🥚 *Psst...
-WhisperTune carry secrets.
+WhispTune carry secrets.
 Try a few key combos and clicks - you might unlock a little magic inside WhispTune.*